guitarrapc/GraniResource/README.md

 PowerShellOrgDSC
 ----

-Submodule from PowerShellOrg/DSC.
-There are several brilliant resource created by PowerShell.Org and StackExchange.
+PowerShellOrg is community DSC Repository.
+Hope we can share Resources.

-You should check them as they already prepare several resource to open source.
+This include PowerShellOrg Resource which needed.

-However some resource are bit weak to use in production.
-(Like TaskScheduler)  GraniResource include much more powerfull resource to use in production.
+However some resource are too norty to use in production.
+(Like TaskScheduler / Choco Resource)  GraniResource include much more powerfull resource which already fully use in production for hundreds of Windows Server 2012 R2.